lbbhecht/C-PSMC/README.md

 This program is intended to find the optimal way of scaling a pair of PSMC demographic history curves relative to one another such that contemporaneous slope differences are minimized, presumably reflecting the true parallel histories of species expected a priori to have been ecologically interdependent or under the same environmental pressures.
 See Hecht, Thompson and Rosenthal (2018) for a fuller explanation.

 C-PSMC.py takes as input the PSMC output files for two samples at a time.
 In short, one of the PSMC curves is held constant while the fit of the other is scored by aligning it to the first at a range of points for a range of scalar values.
+Sample files can be found in this directory, and are already plugged in with appropriate variables in C-PSMC.py.
 There are eight variables for the user to specify for each analysis by editing C-PSMC.py directly.
-These are
+These are:

 ______________________________________